 Discuss the best docking pose(s) in reference to the scientific literature.
-In particular, try to find published protein structures that contain the ligand you used for the docking study and see how the poses obtained from AutoDock Vina compare to the poses found in those crystal structures.
+As explained above, find published protein structures that contain the ligand you used for the docking study and see how the poses obtained from AutoDock Vina compare to the poses found in those crystal structures.
 Compare the poses in terms of polar contacts and hydrophobic contacts formed between the ligand and the receptor.